 The City of Buena Park believes that information regarding City employee compensation be readily available to the public in an open, accessible, easy-to-read, and transparent fashion.
-To see the salary range for any City position, see job classification specifications page.
-Salary ranges can also be found in the Salary Schedule and each bargaining units' labor agreement which are listed below.
+To see the salary range for any City position, see the job classification specifications page.
+Salary ranges can also be found in the Salary Schedules, see the Current Labor Agreements page.

 Salary ranges for each position are composed of six steps - Step 1 through Step 6 (except management positions).
 Each step represents an increase of approximately 5%.